azrindipu/VimondApp/README.md

 %YOUR_INVENTORY_USER   ALL=(ALL:ALL) NOPASSWD: ALL
 ```

-After successful pipeline execution, you can access the swagger (http://localhost:8280/app/swagger-ui.html).
+After successful pipeline execution, you can access the [swagger](http://localhost:8280/app/swagger-ui.html).
 You can check the status of the application using following command in the remote machine.

 ```
 sudo systemctl status vimond.service